mougiakouel/QGIS-Training-Manual/vector_classification/index.rst

 Classifying vector data allows you to assign different symbols to features (different objects in the same layer), depending on their attributes.
-This allows someone who uses the map to see the attributes of various features on your map easily.
+This allows someone who uses the map to easily see the attributes of various features.

 Contents: